apache/nuttx/configs/olimex-lpc1766stk/README.txt

        COPYING file).

        CONFIG_FAT_LFN=y                    : Enables long file name support

-  nx:
-    An example using the NuttX graphics system (NX).
-This example uses the Nokia 6100 LCD driver.

-    NOTES:

-    1. The Nokia 6100 driver does not work on this board as of this writing.

   slip-httpd:
     This configuration is identical to the thttpd configuration except that